 ICS 200 is designed to enable personnel to operate efficiently during an incident or event within the Incident Command System (ICS).
 ICS-200 provides training on and resources for personnel who are likely to assume a supervisory position within the ICS.

-ICS-100.b and ICS-200.b can be completed on-line at the FEMA NIMS Training Website or by participating in a live course offered by the Vermont Fire Academy.
+ICS-100.b and ICS-200.b can be completed on-line at the FEMA NIMS Training Website or by participating in a live course offered by the Division of Emergency Managment & Homeland Security.

 Fire Officers/Command Staff should have the following ICS training:

 ICS-300: Intermediate Incident Command System for Expanding Incidents